EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - _College ID_, _Credit card_ \[Points: $11$; Sensitivity: $60$\].
 - _Driver’s license_, _Credit card_ \[Points: $14$; Sensitivity: $80$\].

-There is a problem that consists in fulﬁlling the access threshold while disclosing the least amount of sensitive information (**Credential Selection Problem**).
+There is an evident problem that consists in fulﬁlling the access threshold while disclosing the least amount of sensitive information (**Credential Selection Problem**).
-To solve it, the problem is converted into a knapsack problem and solved with a dynamic programming approach.
+To solve it, the problem is converted into a knapsack problem and solved with a [[Programmazione Dinamica |dynamic programming]] approach.
 A secure two-party dynamic programming protocol is used for solving the knapsack problem:
 - the server and user jointly compute the optimal sum of privacy scores for the released credentials without revealing their private parameters;
-- the protocol uses homomorphic encryption.
+- the protocol uses **homomorphic encryption** (the result of the operation on the crypted data is the same as if we operated on the decrypted data and then we crypted them).

 The solution can model only the additive characteristic of privacy.<br/>
 The client and server must agree on the universe of possible credential types (it may compromise the conﬁdentiality of the server policy).<br />
 Support only **coarse-grain** (credential) **speciﬁcation**; sensitive associations as well as forbidden releases cannot be expressed.<br />
-Put focus on negotiation rather than on client control.
+Again, this approach put the focus on the negotiation rather than on the client control.

 ----------------------------------------------------------------

-##### Logic-based Minimal Credential Disclosure
+#### Logic-based Minimal Credential Disclosure
 Parties are involved in a trust negotiation where the release of credentials is regulated by given policies.
 Each credential contains a single attribute.
 By matching the policies of the involved parties, several negotiation paths (i.e., credential disclosure sets) will make the negotiation succeed.
 Logic-based approach for users to specify privacy preferences exploited for selecting a negotiation path.

 ![[LogicBasedMinimalCredentialDisclosure1.png]]